 If you have never gone thrift shopping before, you really need to try it!
 Everyone has a reason why they shop secondhand.
 Your reason could be one of mine, several reasons or a reason of your own.
 Don’t let the idea of entering a thrift shop intimidate you.

-Again, one of the things I like most about thrifting is the leisurely hunt and not being pestered by salespeople.
+Again, one of the things I like most about thrifting is the leisurely hunt and not being pestered by salespeople at Cleveland thrift stores.
 Thrifting is really low key and it’s what you make of it.
 Maybe you come home with a large haul, maybe one item or maybe nothing.
 Some shops also share their latest finds on social media.

 This will help you gain an idea of some typical thrift store finds.
 You can follow the Thriftique Showroom by visiting their shop online, and by following them on Facebook and Instagram.
 If you are in the Cleveland, Ohio area the shop is open on Thursdays, Fridays and Saturdays from 10 a.m. to 5 p.m.